-Road Construction to Impact Downtown Airport Roads for Six Weeks
+Road Construction Impacts Downtown Airport Roads for Six Weeks

 Several construction projects will limit use of the Charles B. Wheeler Downtown Airport in Kansas City over the next few weeks.

-Weather permitting, the Downtown Airport (MKC) on July 9 will begin a six-week road closure that will impact its tenants and customers, as well as the runners and bikers who utilize airport roads.
+In mid-July, the airport began a six-week road closure that will impact its tenants and customers, as well as the runners and bikers who utilize airport roads.
 This closure is due to ongoing construction projects at the Downtown Airport which include rehabilitating the relief well system and upgrading the electrical system on the airport’s west side.

 The closure is located directly beneath the O’Neil (Broadway) Bridge at southeast corner of the airport perimeter and will only be accessible to construction vehicles and workers.